Where to Start

 • In Those Days: Collingwood remembered is based on a series of oral history interviews conducted in the 1970s and gives a terrific picture of everyday life for Collingwood people in the earlier part of the twentieth century: school, work, entertainment, the depression, etc. It also includes a good introductory section of general history.
 In those Days is available as an ebook here.

 A more detailed book, but with a narrower focus, is The Inner Suburbs by Bernard Barrett.
 Based on intensive research carried out for his thesis, Barrett concentrates on land subdivision, the development of the industrial environment in the nineteenth century, the various factions on Collingwood Council, drainage and sanitation, and exploitation of the Yarra.
+It is out of print but can be borrowed from some libraries or read at Collingwood Library.

 For information on three elements which contribute to the architectural heritage and the tapestry of daily life – schools, churches and hotels – consult the following: